How Redux Thunk Works

 const thunk = createThunkMiddleware()

-is the middleware we create and pass to applyMiddleware
+thunk is the middleware we create and pass to applyMiddleware as a parameter.1

 2